OpenISAC: An Open-Source Real-Time Experimentation Platform for OFDM-ISAC: Signal Processing for OpenISAC

+with a threshold $\rho_{\mathrm{th}}$.
+The threshold is selected above the noise-only correlation floor to avoid false synchronization, while remaining sufficiently low to accept the synchronization peak at relatively low SNR.
+In the reported experiments, $\rho_{\mathrm{th}}=100$.
+If $\rho_{\mathrm{ZC}}>\rho_{\mathrm{th}}$, the timing estimate is given by

 Note that $\hat{k}_{\mathrm{TO}}$ corresponds to the aggregate delay composed of the initial timing offset $\tau_d$ and the additional propagation delay $\tau_1$ of the strongest path, i.e., $\hat{k}_{\mathrm{TO}}\approx B\left( \tau_1+\tau_d \right)-N_{\mathrm{lag}}$.
 The timing offset is calculated relative to the $N_{\mathrm{lag}}$th sample of the frame.
 This is to accommodate multipath components that arrive earlier than the strongest path (i.e., $\tau_l<\tau_1$), so that the subsequent corrections would not cause ISI.
+Therefore, $N_{\mathrm{lag}}$ is selected to be smaller than $N_{\mathrm{CP}}$ and large enough to leave room before the detected strongest path for earlier-arriving multipath components.
+In the reported experiments, $N_{\mathrm{lag}}$ is set to $20$ samples, while $N_{\mathrm{CP}}=128$.
 When $\hat{k}_{\mathrm{TO}}>0$, the timing offset is later compensated by fetching $\hat{k}_{\mathrm{TO}}$ additional samples at the beginning of the next processing block and discarding them before further processing.
 When $\hat{k}_{\mathrm{TO}}<0$, the stream is effectively ahead by $|\hat{k}_{\mathrm{TO}}|$ samples.
 In this case we acquire $|\hat{k}_{\mathrm{TO}}|$ fewer samples and prepend the same number of zeros to the front so that the FFT windows remain properly aligned with the OFDM symbols.
 After compensation, subsequent blocks are naturally aligned to the frame boundaries.

-Next, the UE estimates the frequency offset by exploiting the redundancy of the CP.
-Specifically, we first calculate the correlation between the CP and the corresponding symbol tail~\cite{vandeBeek1997ML}.
-This metric is then accumulated across all available OFDM symbols in the processing block to obtain a coarse frequency offset estimate $\hat{f}_o$, which is subsequently compensated either by a digital frequency retune or by adjusting the reference clock.
+For operation with larger initial CFO, the optional second ZC synchronization symbol enables a Schmidl-Cox-type acquisition metric~\cite{schmidl1997robust}.
+For a trial start index $u$, the receiver computes